jpates2/jpates2/README.md

 :computer: Experience in Ruby on Rails, React, HTML, CSS, Tailwind, SQL, JavaScript & TypeScript.

-:mag_right: Searching for a Fullstack / Frontend / Backend Developer role.
+:mag_right: Searching for a Fullstack / Frontend / Backend Developer or Founder's Associate role.

 :gb: Based in London, open to jobs here and elsewhere.